• Skip to primary navigation

 • Key Characteristics: Coconut flakes offer a light and crispy texture with a slightly sweet and nutty flavor.
 While they may not replicate the exact texture of panko breadcrumbs, they can provide an interesting twist, especially in desserts or tropical-inspired dishes.

 • Proper Ratio: Use an equal amount of coconut flakes as a substitute for panko breadcrumbs.
-Consider adjusting the other flavors in your recipe to complement the coconut flavor.
+Consider adjusting the other flavors in your recipe to go with the coconut flavor.

 5. Crushed Nuts